RamilZohrabli/Java-Practice/README.md

 I copy pasted `Invoice` class from `week03` folder and modified its methods.
 I included the `IllegalArgumentException`.
 If the quantity and the price of item is negative, the program will show the message that `Quantity cannot be negative` and `Price per item cannot be negative` relatively

 ## Task4
 I copied `Customer` and its subclass `Amount` classes from week05 folder and I changed functionality.
 I created `InvalidAmountException` for handling the error.
-If included the withdraw amount is more than the balance, the program shows the message: "Withdrawal amount cannot be more than the balance"
+If included the withdraw amount is more than the balance, the program shows the message: `Withdrawal amount cannot be more than the balance`

+## Task5
+In the code provided, I included `IllegalArgumentException` to the `createUser` method.
+If the roles is null or empty, this exception will be executed by the help of included catch block in the main method.

+## Task6
+In the code, I included `try` and `catch` blocks inside while loop for checking if the input is number or not by `NumberFormatException`.
+If there is a such kind of non-integer character, the program ignores the non-integer and calculates the result of numbers included.